Fantasia Nectarine Tree Overview

 - Pollination: While nectarines are self-fertile, which means they can pollinate and bear fruit without the help of other trees, we recommend growing this variety with other nectarine varieties.

-- Cultivation: Nectarine trees are high adaptable and prefer full sun as well as fertile well-drained soil.
+- Cultivation: Nectarine trees are highly adaptable and prefer full sun as well as fertile well-drained soil.
 Additionally, these trees are vigorous, hardy and very productive.